 Sea Change Payment Options

-On the premises at Sea Change we accept payment by bank transfer, credit cards (including Paypal) and cash (in local Tongan currency).
-Credit card payments and Paypal attract a surcharge of 4% on your bill due to fees we are charged by the local banks.
-To make your deposit, we only accept bank transfers and Paypal.
+On the premises at Sea Change we accept payment by bank transfer, credit cards and cash (in local Tongan currency).
+Credit card payments attract a surcharge of 4% on your bill due to fees we are charged by the local banks.
+To make your deposit, we only accept bank transfers.
+However we do use the online money transfer system of Transferwise which has very low fees.
+Please inquire if you would like to use this option.